Atrimilan/MinecraftServerWithFRP/README.md

 > See: [Fast Reverse Proxy (FRP)](https://github.com/fatedier/frp)

-This project is an example on how you can expose a local Minecraft server using FRP, with Docker.
-It assumes that you have a Linux VPS, and a Windows PC running the Minecraft server.
+This project demonstrates how to expose a local Minecraft server using FRP and Docker.
+It assumes that you have a Linux VPS and a Windows PC running the Minecraft server.

 ## 1. Prerequisites